nzbget/nzbget.github.io/_wiki/Installation_on_Linux.md

 Now start a web-browser and open URL **<nowiki>http://ip-address-of-linux-machine:6789</nowiki>**.
 You should see NZBGet web-interface.
 Default login credentials are username: **nzbget**, password: **tegbzn6789**.
 Go to settings and check options in the *PATHS*-section.

 ## Restoring configuration
-If you want to reuse a configuration file from another NZBGet installation see [[Backup and restore settings]].
+If you want to reuse a configuration file from another NZBGet installation see [Backup and restore settings](Backup_and_restore_settings).

 ## Starting on boot
 NZBGet can run in background as daemon (service).
 When starting NZBGet use command **-D** instead of **-s**: